Guillaume-prog/Guillaume-prog/README.md

 ### Different code galleries

 I enjoy coding just about anything, although I do prefer web development.
-I've tried my hand at discord_bots, android apps, python snippets, hardware drivers and more !
+I've tried my hand at Discord bots, Android apps, Python snippets, hardware drivers and more !
 Here's where you can find my different projects :

 - Wanna see the projects I do for school ?
 Check out 🧑‍🏫 [Guillaume's Upssitech Days](https://github.com/gui-upssitech)
 - I'm really invested in web development !
 Comme look at the websites I make in 🌐 [Guillaume's Web World](https://github.com/gui-websites)
 - I'm working on a big project at the moment for my school, come have a look at [SuperEDT](https://github.com/UPSSI-DEV)
+- I joined a Robotics club !
+Check out our work at [Stand'UPS Robotics](https://github.com/Stand-UPS-Robotique)
 - For anything else you can lurk around here and see the random stuff I come up with.